kalibri-actual/c9t2-capstone/README.md

 # Deploy a secure hybrid cloud environment using Terraform

-This repository is currently under construction.
 For learning purposes only.

-Objective _(for now)_
+Objective:

 :white_check_mark:    Create a three-tier highly available application environment in a Production VPC. <br>
 :white_check_mark:    A Non-production environment in a separate VPC. <br>